Chikayo-k/rate-your-stay/README.md

 - Login and register page, The user can log in or create an account.

-- Logout page This will close all current user actions and display a logout message.
+- Logout page, This will close all current user actions and display a logout message.

 ### Database Model